Animae-Magnae-Prodigus/blog/_posts/film/2025-03-06-Ryan-Reynolds-Rhett-Reese-Paul-Wernick-Zeb-Wells-Shawn-Levy-Deadpool-Wolverine.md

 + Why did the duo survive?
 + Why did none of Paradox's subordinates report his delinquency?
 + Why didn't Wolverine care about the possibility that all of them got killed due to his untimely beneficence?
-+ Why did the teammates feel when the duo abandoned them and left the dangerous Nova behind?
++ What did the teammates feel when the duo abandoned them to the mercy of the dangerous Nova?
 + Why did the teammates accept Deadpool's and whimsical plan after so many deaths of powerful allies?
 + What was the usage of a diner serving food in the rural void?
 Was it for Deadpools?
++ Why didn't Paradox send the duo to the void again?
 + Why did Paradox reveal the truth to Deadpool before finishing the destruction?
 Did he not worry about Deadpool exposed his evil conspiracy to other people in this universe?

 # Character: 7/9.